 The bank provides a range of personal, commercial and corporate banking financial services across Asia.
 HSBC is known in Cantonese as “Wayfoong”, which means “focus of wealth” or “abundance of remittances.”

-HSBC Holdings plc established its global headquarters in the UK after the acquisition of Midland Bank in 1992.
-The Hong Kong office remains the headquarters of the Hongkong and Shanghai Banking Corporation, however, and HSBC is committed to the future of its birthplace.
+Hong Kong remains the headquarters of The Hongkong and Shanghai Banking Corporation, and the bank is committed to the future of its birthplace.

-For financial information please visit the investor relations section on our global corporate website.
-This includes financial and regulatory reports , results for Hang Seng Bank Limited and The Hongkong and Shanghai Banking Corporation Limited and the Hongkong and Shanghai Banking Corporation Limited - Macau branch.
+For Group’s financial information please visit the investor relations section on our global corporate website.
+Please visit Subsidiary company reporting page for Hang Seng Bank Limited and The Hongkong and Shanghai Banking Corporation Limited and the Hongkong and Shanghai Banking Corporation Limited - Macau branch.
 Please note this is English language only.

 For details about HSBC’s global operations and Group board members, go to our corporate website .
 Please note this is English language only.